 Once renewed, your permit will be valid for a further three years.

-The Pros and Cons of the Italian Golden Visa
+The Pros and Cons of the Italy Investor Visa

-As with everything in life, there are pros and cons of the Italian Golden Visa too.
+As with everything in life, there are pros and cons of the Golden Visa for Italy too.

 Therefore, we would strongly advise against making such a big financial decision all by yourself.
-Talk with an investment immigration professional to have a better grasp of the full picture.
+Talk with investment immigration professionals to have a better grasp of the full picture.